dbindel/graph-dos/notes/sources.md

 [SNAP collection matrices][ufsnap]; when these matrices are available via UFGet, we recommend it.

+## [Networkrepository.com][networkrepo]

+Like Koblenz, the network data repository has an extensive (500+) set of contributed network data sets.
+The data sets are not in any single specific format.

 ## [SNAP repository][snap-data]

 The Stanford Large Network Dataset Collection by Jure Leskovec includes several large data sets.
 Unfortunately, they are not in a common format.
 Many of these are available from [the UF sparse collection][ufsnap].

-## [Networkrepository.com][networkrepo]
+## [Gephi data][gephi-data]

-Like Koblenz, the network data repository has an extensive (500+) set of contributed network data sets.
-Unlike Koblenz, and like SNAP, the data sets do not appear to be in any single specific format.
+The [Gephi](https://gephi.org/) graph visualization project includes pointers to several data sources.
+They are in a variety of formats, but the formats are standard rather than one-off (and therefore there's a pretty good chance that a standard converter already exists).

 ## Other resources